sailpoint-oss/golang-sdk/api_v2025/docs/Methods/CustomFormsAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    offset := 0 # int64 | Offset  Integer specifying the offset of the first result from the beginning of the collection.
+    offset := 0 // int64 | Offset  Integer specifying the offset of the first result from the beginning of the collection.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
 The offset value is record-based, not page-based, and the index starts at 0. (optional) (default to 0) # int64 | Offset  Integer specifying the offset of the first result from the beginning of the collection.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
-The offset value is record-based, not page-based, and the index starts at 0. (optional) (default to 0) limit := 250 # int64 | Limit  Integer specifying the maximum number of records to return in a single API call.
+The offset value is record-based, not page-based, and the index starts at 0. (optional) (default to 0) limit := 250 // int64 | Limit  Integer specifying the maximum number of records to return in a single API call.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
 If it is not specified, a default limit is used. (optional) (default to 250) # int64 | Limit  Integer specifying the maximum number of records to return in a single API call.
 The standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-results).
-If it is not specified, a default limit is used. (optional) (default to 250) filters := name sw "my form" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **name**: *eq, gt, sw, in*  **description**: *eq, gt, sw, in*  **created**: *eq, gt, sw, in*  **modified**: *eq, gt, sw, in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **name**: *eq, gt, sw, in*  **description**: *eq, gt, sw, in*  **created**: *eq, gt, sw, in*  **modified**: *eq, gt, sw, in* (optional) sorters := name # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, description, created, modified** (optional) (default to "name") # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, description, created, modified** (optional) (default to "name")
+If it is not specified, a default limit is used. (optional) (default to 250) filters := `name sw "my form"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **name**: *eq, gt, sw, in*  **description**: *eq, gt, sw, in*  **created**: *eq, gt, sw, in*  **modified**: *eq, gt, sw, in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **name**: *eq, gt, sw, in*  **description**: *eq, gt, sw, in*  **created**: *eq, gt, sw, in*  **modified**: *eq, gt, sw, in* (optional) sorters := `name` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, description, created, modified** (optional) (default to "name") # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name, description, created, modified** (optional) (default to "name")

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..CustomFormsAPI.ExportFormDefinitionsByTenant(context.Background()).Offset(offset).Limit(limit).Filters(filters).Sorters(sorters).Execute()
+  resp, r, err := apiClient.V2025.CustomFormsAPI.ExportFormDefinitionsByTenant(context.Background()).Execute()
+	//resp, r, err := apiClient.V2025.CustomFormsAPI.ExportFormDefinitionsByTenant(context.Background()).Offset(offset).Limit(limit).Filters(filters).Sorters(sorters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `CustomFormsAPI.ExportFormDefinitionsByTenant``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)